Balloons Bursting Our Boundaries

 In the last months, several mysterious aircrafts have been spotted flying over North America.

-Mason Beister, Multimedia Division
+Mason Beister, Multimedia Editor

 China has had some serious boundary issues recently, especially when talking about the United States.
 Most people are already aware of the Chinese “weather balloon” that crossed into American airspace in late January.
 After observing the so-called “weather balloon”, it was discovered to be a surveillance balloon.